Old-Fashioned Peanut Brittle

 Can peanut brittle be too hard?

-Yes, it can get too hard and more importantly, burn if you cook it too long.
+Yes, it can get too hard and burn if you cook it too long.
 Also, if you fail to use baking soda, it can turn out too hard instead of light, airy, and crispy.

 Can I use wax paper for peanut brittle?